Last updated: May 31, 2026

 How We Protect Data in Transit and in the Browser

-Always‑on HTTPS: Connections to SurgeTK are encrypted end‑to‑end, and we tell browsers to only ever use secure connections when talking to our site.
+Always‑on HTTPS: Connections to SurgeTK are encrypted in transit, and we tell browsers to only ever use secure connections when talking to our site.

 Strict website rules: We limit what can run on our pages and which sites our app can connect to.
 In plain terms: the app only loads scripts and frames from a small list of trusted providers, which sharply reduces the risk of malicious content.